KoBeWi/Metroidvania-System/README.md

 	await $AnimationPlayer.animation_finished
 	queue_free()
 ```
 The above example shows a Chest object.
 It's initialized in the beginning.
 When player opens a chest, it's marked as "stored" and plays the opening animation and then disappears.
-When the player enters the room again, chest will disappear at start, because it was stored and the callback will be called.
+When the player enters the room again, the chest will disappear at start, because it was stored and the callback will be called.
 Few things to note:
 - `register_storable_object()` takes a callback, but defaults to `queue_free()` for Nodes and `free()` for non-RefCounted Objects.
 - The callback is called only when registering.
 Storing an object just toggles a flag, it doesn't do anything in itself.
 - `register_storable_object()` returns `true` when the object was already stored, so you can use it to stop further initialization logic.

 Alternate method for registering objects is `register_storable_object_with_marker()`.
 It takes object, callback and marker index.
 When used, the object will be be marked on map when it first appears and marked again when stored (collected etc.).
 You can define default markers in [map theme](#map-theme) (use the index from the symbol list).
 If marker index is -1, that marker will not appear.
 You can make marker appear only when the object is discovered or only when it's stored or both.
 Also you can provide a custom symbol index to the method to customize how the element is marked on the map.

-Separately from storable objects there exists an object ID system.
+Separately from the storable objects there exists an object ID system.
 It's used by storable object methods to determine whether the object was stored or not, but it can be used manually.
 The ID is a String and is determined ad-hoc from the object instance.
 If the object is a Node, the ID will be created from scene name, parent node and node name.
 E.g. if you have this scene structure:
 ```
 Map (Forest.tscn)
 - Objects